Monitor Your Health & Maintain Physical Distance

 Complete Daily Symptom Checks

 A daily symptom checklist can help ensure that you do not have symptoms of COVID-19.
-Everyone will be encouraged to use this tool, which will be made available soon.
+Everyone is encouraged to use this tool, which you can find here.

 Review Symptoms of COVID-19*